Satisfactory Academic Progress & Good Standing

 - Students who have questions or concerns about time left in their SAP should contact the Associate Dean for Student Success and Professional Development.

-Students in the “Watch” and “Warning” categories of Academic Monitoring are still considered in good standing, despite facing additional scrutiny about their academic and professional performance by the Student Standards Committee.
-Students in the “Probation” category of Academic Monitoring are not in good standing.
-For more information about Academic Monitoring see the full policy here, or the FAQ.
+Students in the “watch” and “warning” categories of Academic Monitoring are still considered in good standing, despite facing additional scrutiny about their academic and professional performance by the Student Standards Committee.
+Students in the “probation” category of Academic Monitoring are not in good standing.
+See the Academic Monitoring Policy or the Academic Watch/Warning & Probation FAQ.

 When considering a student’s standing, the following criteria may be applied: